 Children who did not willingly participate in the war were kidnapped and forced to join army.
-Both NTC and Qaddafi’s forces engaged in this act.
+Both NTC and Al-Qaddafi’s forces engaged in this act.

-Assault As much as the NATO and Qatar were said to have introduced professionalism in their aerial bombing, based on the contested UNSC Resolution 1973, operative paragraphs 8 to 9, report of missed targets and missiles landing in schools, hospitals and mosques were widely reported but denied, expectedly by Western media and the NATO member states.
+As much as the NATO and Qatar were said to have introduced professionalism in their aerial bombing, based on the contested UNSC Resolution 1973, operative paragraphs, report of missed targets and missiles landing in schools, hospitals and mosques were widely reported but denied, expectedly by Western media and the NATO member states.

 Ethnic Dimension of the War and the Children Rights

 Ethnic dimension of the war against the Amazigh (Berbers), Touaregs and Tubu/Tebu/Toubou (black Africans) populations who were humiliated by the Arabs despite their fluency in Arabic language is equally a major concern.